 Really?
-Marketing has no definition and no rules.
-That’s from a post I recently read on AdAge — I’m not providing a link because it would embarrass both the author and AdAge because it was so ignorant.
+Marketing has no rules and no definition.
+That’s from a post I recently read on AdAge — I’m not providing a link because it would embarrass both the author and AdAge because the statement was so ignorant.
 And, the post was written by someone who should have known better — someone from Salesforce.com.

-Of course, this is the problem when firms hire folks who don’t have a marketing background.
+Of course, totally misunderstanding marketing is the problem when firms hire folks who don’t have a marketing background.
 These folks, often journalists or technical folks, struggle to rediscover the marketing principles known to folks with a marketing background, which costs their employers money on wasted marketing tactics and opportunity costs from missed tactics.

 Over the years, the AMA (American Marketing Association) struggled to keep the definition of marketing current in a world where marketing evolved rapidly.
 The current AMA definition of marketing is: